-Today, I will share one of those tidbits that I truly didn’t think I cared about when I was younger.
+Today, I will share one of those tidbits, that won her an award through the FHA, that I truly didn’t think I cared about when I was younger.
 After all, who cares where everything goes?
 Thankfully she was an engaging teacher.

 When she first told me that once I heard this, a basis necessity, I’d never forget it – I automatically thought, “I’m going to forget it.”
 However, I never have and now you never will.